Windsor Chairs: Frequently asked questions

 Are all the chairs made by you personally?

 Yes.
-I make a range of Windsor chairs from mainly locally grown hardwoods such as Oak, Ash, Beech and Elm.
-The components are all hand crafted by me, mainly from green (unseasoned) timber and then carefully dried before assembly.
-Great care is taken with the design and construction to ensure that the chairs will last a very long time, even in modern centrally heated homes.
-Bent parts are solid timber, steam bent to shape (not laminated).
+The components are all hand crafted by me, mainly from UK green (unseasoned) timber and then carefully dried before assembly.
+Great care is taken to ensure that the chairs will last a very long time, even in modern centrally heated homes.
+Bent parts are solid timber, steam bent to shape.

-I try to stick to what I do best, which is mainly Windsor chairs.
+I try to stick to what I like doing best, which is mainly Windsor chairs.
 As I don't posess a decent straight edge, try square or machinery, I find it almost impossible to make anything straight or with a right angle in it.
-But I have joined forces with a group of local specialist woodworkers, who between them can make almost anything you want.
-It has been a real eye opener for me to see the multitude of skills on offer from these very talented people.
-Our marketing cooperative is called Bespoke Woodworkers .
-The website is still in its infancy, but does show the kind of products on offer and contact details for all the makers.

 What is a Windsor chair?